VirtusLab/git-machete/docs/blog-1/blog-1.md

 In day-to-day development it is common that for various reasons coders have to work with multiple git branches at the same time.
 I'll show a repository with a bunch of topic branches so as to demonstrate the typical problems that can occur under such conditions and how a few nifty cuts of `git machete` will prevent us from getting into a complete _git jungle_.
-The example I'm about to provide is deliberately exaggerated - in fact, most likely you'll have at most 3 or 4 branches developed simultaneously.
+The example I'm about to provide is deliberately exaggerated &mdash; in fact, most likely you'll have at most 3 or 4 branches developed simultaneously.
 Still, `git machete` is significantly helpful, even in less complex scenarios.

 Let's assume you have implemented a fix on a branch `adjust-reads-prec` (the actual content of the fix is completely irrelevant) and made a pull request to `develop`.